-Join Richard Harrington for an in-depth discussion in this video Reducing chromatic aberration, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Reducing chromatic aberration, part of Learning Photomatix Pro.

 Chromatic aberration are slight variations in color that tend to show up around the edges, particularly in high contrast images.
 Now many tools tried to automatically correct this, but it does pop-up from time to time.
 For example here, if I look at these images, I can see in some of the high contrast areas Particularly at the edge here, there's a little bit of fringing.
 It's not very strong, but you might notice it here on the skyline of the trees, particularly as I get into some of the underexposed images.

 Now it's subtle, but as I drag the image there you actually see is a little bit more.
 Bridge is doing a little bit of compensating, but particularly look there along the edge.
 There's a little bit of color shifting, right there at the tree there as well.
 And that's pretty typical when you have a high-contrast range.
 Now some lenses do this more than others and some cameras do this more than others.
 You might not have ever noticed it, or perhaps your camera is not affected.
 But in any case, Photomatics Pro gives you the ability to reduce chromatic aberrations with both Noise Reduction and Chromatic Aberration checked, I'll choose Align and Merge.

 And we'll take a look at the resulting image.
 It pulls the chromatic aberration and noise out.
 Let's go back to Tone Mapping and do the Contrast Optimizer.
 That's looking pretty good.
 Note, we have a bit of streaking up in the clouds there, caused by movement, and I have to decide if I want to keep that or lose it.
 Let's close this for a second and run that one more time.
 In this case, I will take advantage of the option to remove ghosts.
 So we'll align and pull out those ghosts.
 The noise is reduced first.